 The proposed model turns out to be strictly dependent on the contact surface discretization along beam width, in particular considering results in terms of contact surface tractions.
 Assuming vertical displacements along beam width to be uniform, corresponding to the hypothesis of rigid beam cross-section, the distribution of contact tractions along beam width must follow the one typical of a rigid punch in plane strain conditions, characterized by singularities close to section ends.
 Such a traction distribution is obtained by subdividing contact surface along beam width too, in particular by adopting a power-graded mesh characterized by smaller and smaller subdivisions close to section ends.
-A first convergence test limited to the case of a foundation beam loaded by a vertical force at midspan showed that the simplest case of contact surface mesh without subdivisions along the beam width turns out to be still sufficiently accurate in determining displacements, but extremely inaccurate in determining contact tractions, whereas three graded subdivisions along the beam width may be sufficient for obtaining accurate results in terms of both displacements and tractions.
-A second convergence test has been performed for comparing the proposed model with respect to a standard 3D FEM of an Euler-Bernoulli beam on half-space.
-This test showed an excellent agreement between the models in terms of beam bending moments, and a sufficient agreement in terms of beam displacements and contact tractions, due to the huge computational effort required by the 3D FEM.
+A convergence test limited to the case of a foundation beam loaded by a concentrated force at midpoint showed that the simplest case of contact surface mesh without subdivisions along the beam width turns out to be still sufficiently accurate in determining displacements, but extremely inaccurate in determining contact tractions, whereas three graded subdivisions along the beam width may be sufficient for obtaining accurate results in terms of both displacements and tractions.

-Further developments of this work will regard for first the study of 3D framed structures with their shallow foundations resting on a half-space, in order to account for soil deformability on structural behavior.
-Then, further analyses will assume unilateral contact between the beam and the half-space, requiring to develop iterative techniques for identifying possible separation zones along the contact surface.
-The effect of adhesion and/or friction between the foundation beam and the half-space will be also taken into account, following the approach already adopted in [52-55].
+Further developments of this work will regard the study of 3D framed structures with their shallow foundations resting on a half-space, in order to account for soil deformability on structural behavior.